gbif/dwc-dp/darwin-core-data-package-guide.md

 Bibliographic citation
 : Darwin Core Maintenance Group.
 2025.
 Darwin Core Data Package guide.
 Biodiversity Information Standards (TDWG). <http://rs.tdwg.org/dwc/terms/guides/dp/2025-09-10>.

-## 1 Introduction

-### 1.1 Purpose (non-normative)

-**Darwin Core Data Package (DwC‑DP)** is a community‑developed implementation profile of [Frictionless Data Package](https://specs.frictionlessdata.io/data-package/) for the exchange of primary biodiversity data.
-A DwC‑DP consists of a `datapackage.json` file (describing the dataset and its structure) and one or more tabular data files (resources) that contain the data for the dataset.

-This guide explains the goals and scope of DwC‑DP and provides practical direction for structuring packages that use Darwin Core terms.
-It focuses on how to:

-- represent tables as resources and declare their Table Schemas;

-- define fields, types, and constraints aligned with Darwin Core definitions;

-- declare primary keys and foreign keys to model relationships; and

-- record packaging details needed for reliable exchange.

-### 1.2 Audience (non-normative)

-This guide is intended for biodiversity data providers, curators, aggregators, researchers, software implementers, and standards developers who prepare or consume datasets using Darwin Core.
-It assumes familiarity with CSV/TSV tabular data but not with the Frictionless Data Package specification (hereafter referred to as “Data Package”).
-Where helpful, it references relevant parts of the Data Package documentation and the Darwin Core standard.

-### 1.3 Associated documents (non-normative)
 [dp.v1]: https://specs.frictionlessdata.io/
 [dp.v2]: https://datapackage.org/
 [data-package]: https://specs.frictionlessdata.io/data-package/